Financial stocks help Britain's FTSE bounce back

 “Financial stocks in general are finding some support after the torrid start to the week, but this looks more like opportunistic bargain hunters dipping a toe in the water rather than a wholesale shift in sentiment,” said Tony Cross, analyst at Trustnet Direct.

-Tesco rose 4.3 percent, bringing gains since the previous session to around 6 percent after a report on Tuesday by researcher Kantar Worldpanel said the company showed signs of improvement.
+Tesco rose 4.9 percent, bringing gains since the previous session to 6.7 percent after a report on Tuesday by researcher Kantar Worldpanel said the company showed signs of improvement.

-Shares in Worldpay rose 5.8 percent after Goldman Sachs raised its stance on the stock to “buy” from “neutral”.
+Shares in Worldpay rose 5.2 percent after Goldman Sachs raised its stance on the stock of to British payments processor to “buy” from “neutral”.

-The FTSE 100 cut gains in volatile trade after a statement and testimony from Yellen, who said that the Fed was not likely to reverse course on rates, despite risks to the economic outlook.

-“Markets did initially dip when the prepared comments were released and indicated no obviously dovish shift in policy,” Jasper Lawler, market analyst at CMC Markets, said in a note.

-ARM Holdings fell 4.4 percent, the biggest faller, after the British chip designer, whose technology powers smartphones, reported results that included a 17 percent rise in fourth-quarter profit.
+ARM Holdings fell 3.5 percent after the British chip designer, whose technology powers smartphones, reported results that included a 17 percent rise in fourth-quarter profit.

 Some brokers said that on an underlying basis, earnings just missed estimates, while others highlighted the risky outlook for the global economy.
-(Editing by Dominic Evans)
+(Editing by Keith Weir)